 The app allows DMs (dungeon masters) to create a 'campaign' and assigns a code where players sitting around the table can join, giving the DM access to all the player data in real-time.
 As a players change stats or edit their inventory, everybody sees the changes live.
 For players, it keeps a consistent source of truth without using paper (if you're into that kind of thing).

-The app currently has a few hundred users, and the usage isn't large enough to warrant monetizing at the moment.
+The app had a few hundred users at the peak, and the usage isn't large enough to warrant monetizing at the moment.

 Magehand was my first experience at using firebase and vue together (and my first experience building a production-level app with either).
 Although my app architecture was somewhat clunky, the fundamental principle of having a unidirectional source of truth through firebase, and then using vue's diffing power to rerender on updates worked really well.
 It meant I could send frequent real-time payloads and not have to worry too much about reflow inefficiencies.
 This project inspired me to continue using both Vue and Firebase on future projects.